CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 ### Background on Database Migrations

-Within this proposal we will consider database migrations to be a single deployment that consists of one or both of these types of changes:
+Within this proposal we will consider a database migrations to be a group of one or more of the following types of changes that are deployed together:

-1. A database schema change which consists of one or more SQL migration scripts executed by Flyway
+1. A database schema change consisting of one or more SQL migration scripts executed by Flyway
 2. An application change in the ORM layer (typically in relation to a change in the schema)

 When reasoning about different types of database migrations, it is necessary to consider that both the schema and the